 - Compatibility testing: This is one of the most critical evaluations we perform in web application testing.
 This type of analysis helps us to achieve standardization in how our web application is opening, presenting, and running across every modern browser.
 Additionally, we test to ensure that everything is working as expected, no matter which type of OS or device the end-user is employing.

-- Performance testing: These tests ensure that our web application will be able to cope with high traffic load.
+- Performance testing: These tests ensure that our web application will be able to cope with high traffic load such as can be found on a server cluster.
 The main goal here is to find the limits of when and where the app will crash under load.

 - Security testing: If you plan to use any sort of monetary transaction in an application, security testing is a must.
-Since we are well aware that any app that will be storing sensitive information from the users, the objective here must be to ensure that we can deliver enterprise-level security while following industry-standard guidelines.
-We must address, in advance, any sort of attempted access that is not allowed by design and that any unauthorized or unapproved connections are blocked or terminated prior to connection.
+Since we understand any app that will be storing sensitive information from the users, the objective here must be to ensure that we can deliver enterprise-level security while following industry-standard guidelines.
+We must address, in advance, any sort of attempted access that is not allowed intentionally and that any unauthorized or unapproved connections are blocked or terminated prior to the connection.

 - Crowdsourced testing: This is the stage of testing where we give a web app to a broad cross-section of users who simply use the application within a defined framework and report back their findings to the developers.
 This information provides feedback on bugs, glitches, and other issues in our feature set noted by the end-users.
 This data is deemed essential to test functionality within all parts of the app to locate and resolve any problems or concerns.

 In the following sections, we will outline the pros and cons of some of the most popular web application testing tools.
 The majority of today’s tests are very capable of performing automated testing as well as cross-browser evaluation.
 This means that no matter which one you choose to utilize, it will most likely be able to provide feedback on what is required for your needs.
 Let’s begin with the paid testing tools